ocbe-uio/public-slides/README.md

 # File naming convention

-Please prepend your files with the presentation date in the format `YYYYMMDD-` so they are properly sorted and more easily findable.
+Please prefix your files with the presentation date in the format `YYYYMMDD-` so they are properly sorted and more easily findable.
+Also avoid using spaces in the file name because computers are often scared of those.

 # License